Huber Hurst Seminar Series

 This intensive research seminar provides the opportunity for business law/legal studies scholars to present, discuss, and expand upon nearly completed research papers.
 Our goal is to foster high quality research and publication in our discipline by providing an unusual opportunity for sustained in-depth attention to research.

-In February of alternating years the Florida legal studies group invites 7-8 scholars to take part in this intensive research seminar.
-Participants commit to submitting their research papers to us by the paper submission deadline (early January before the Seminar.
-The specific date will be included in the application instructions); presenting the paper for discussion and analysis; receiving and reading each paper in advance; attending and participating in all sessions; and mentioning the Seminar in footnotes of published research papers that have been presented at the Hurst Seminar.
+In January of each year the Florida legal studies group invites 7-8 scholars to take part in this intensive research seminar.
+Participants commit to submitting their research papers to us by the paper submission deadline (mid-December before the Seminar.
+The specific date will be included in the application instructions), presenting the paper for discussion and analysis; receiving and reading each paper in advance; attending and participating in all sessions, and mentioning the Seminar in footnotes of published research papers that have been presented at the Hurst Seminar.

 Participants provide their own transportation to the Seminar site (although we may be able to provide limited travel help if you cannot otherwise come).
 University of Florida and the co-sponsoring school (if co-sponsored that particular year), will provide room, meals and hospitality.
-The meeting will take place over approximately two days.
-Spouses and friends are welcome to travel with you to participate in dinners and social events.
+The meeting will start Friday at noon and end on Saturday at 1pm.
+Spouses and friends are welcome to travel with you to attend the dinner on Friday.

-The next Hurst Seminar takes place in February 2018.
-Please review the application instructions.
+The next Hurst Seminar takes place in January 2020.
+Please review the call for papers and application instructions.

 Types of Research Papers